mui/material-ui/docs/pages/blog/2023-toolpad-usage-in-mui.md

 Toolpad helps full-stack engineers build internal tools quickly.
 These are internal-facing data-intensive CRUD interfaces, analytics dashboards, and custom apps that make teams productive.
 Many MUI users build these from scratch using our core or advanced components.
 Through Toolpad, we interated on this approach through a low-code, GUI-based, code-friendly app builder that you can use locally and be more productive.

 We have been dogfooding Toolpad at MUI to build our KPI dashboards and operations apps.
 It has proven beneficial as we now have well-organized, centrally located apps.
-In this blog post, we’ll discuss four such apps.
+In this blog post, we'll discuss four such apps.

 <a href="https://tools-public.mui.com/prod/pages/OverviewPage">
 <img alt="MUI public app for tracking KPIs" src="/static/blog/2023-toolpad-usage-in-mui/tools-public.png"  loading="lazy" width="2400" height="1394" />